-Categories of TA requests:

-Strategic: Support that can be leveraged to directly support advancement of state performance markers, SCIP Goals and Initiatives and the implementation of the National Emergency Communications Plan (NECP).

-State, Local, Tribal, and Territorial (SLTT) Requested: Support for the state or territory's normal, interoperable communications capabilities and policies for day-to-day operations and outreach activities related to emergency communications.

-Significant Event Support: Pre-event planning support and after-action assessments for NSSE/SEAR or natural or manmade disasters.

-TA Request Form: To request TA, the SWIC or other designated SLTT point of contact needs to complete the fillable TA request form on the SAFECOM website at: cisa.gov/publication/ictapscip-resources.
+- Categories of TA Requests: - o Strategic: Support that can be leveraged to directly support advancement of state performance markers, SCIP Goals and Initiatives and the implementation of the National Emergency Communications Plan (NECP). - o State, Local, Tribal, and Territorial (SLTT) Requested: Support for the state or territory's normal, interoperable communications capabilities and policies for day-to-day operations and outreach activities related to emergency communications. - o Significant Event Support: Pre-event planning support and after-action assessments for National Special Security Events (NSSE)/Special Event Assessment Rating (SEAR) or natural or manmade disasters. - o TA Request Form: To request TA, the SWIC or other designated SLTT point of contact needs to complete the fillable TA request form on the SAFECOM website at: cisa.gov/safecom/ictapscip-resources.
 Please be advised that the form needs to include what TAs the SLTT is requesting and if it is strategic, which guiding document it aligns to (Example: Supports Marker #8).
 The "Continuation Sheet" at the end of the form should be used to provide these additional details.
-Once completed, click "Submit" at the bottom of the form or email it directly to TARequest@cisa.dhs.gov.

-TA Evaluation Form: At the conclusion of a TA, the SWIC or designated SLTT point of contact will be asked to complete a TA evaluation form to provide feedback and evaluation of CISA services.
+Once completed, click "Submit by Email" at the bottom of the form or email it directly to TARequest@cisa.dhs.gov. - o TA Evaluation Form: At the conclusion of a TA, the SWIC or designated SLTT point of contact will be asked to complete a TA evaluation form to provide feedback and evaluation of CISA services.
 CISA uses this feedback from stakeholders during TA delivery to update and improve its services.
 Once completed, the form should be emailed directly to TAEvaluations@cisa.dhs.gov.